Mary McAleese: Inclusion of women in the formation of the Catholic Faith

 In March 2018, McAleese asked "If you are going to exclude women in perpetuity from priesthood and if all decision-making, discernment and policy-making in the Church is going to continue to be filtered through the male priesthood, tell me how in justice and charity, but most importantly in equality, are you going to include the voices of women in the formation of the Catholic faith?
-What radical, innovative, strategic ideas do you have for their inclusion while being excluded for priesthood?
+What radical, innovative, strategic ideas do you have for their inclusion while being excluded from priesthood?
 And that's the question they have not answered".

 On the ordination of women, McAleese said "I believe that women should be ordained, I believe the theology on which that is based is pure codology.
 I'm not even going to be bothered arguing it.
 Sooner or later it'll fall apart, fall asunder under its own dead weight."

 On International's Women Day, McAleese described the Catholic Church as "an empire of misogyny".
-She said "This regrettable situation arises because the Catholic Church has long since been a primary global carrier of the toxic virus of misogyny…Its leadership has never sought a cure for that virus although the cure is freely available.
+She said "This regrettable situation arises because the Catholic Church has long since been a primary global carrier of the toxic virus of misogyny...Its leadership has never sought a cure for that virus although the cure is freely available.
 Its name is equality."

 In response to her speech, the Archbishop of Dublin Diarmuid Martin said "Her challenge to the internal culture of the Church today was brutally stark.
 Some may find it unpleasant or unwelcome.
 I must accept the challenge with the humility of one who recognises her alienation."

 2018 Women's Day Conference

 McAleese was due to speak on a panel at a Voices of Faith conference in the Vatican on International Women's Day in 2018 on Women in the Church.
 The conference had been held for the previous four years at the Vatican.
 Irish born Cardinal Kevin Farrell and Prefect of the Dicastery for Laity, Family and Life banned McAleese from speaking in the Vatican.
-The organizers had not been given any reason for the decision.
+The organisers had not been given any reason for the decision.
 In response, conference organisers invited McAleese to deliver the keynote speech at the conference and relocated it to a Jesuit conference centre just outside the Vatican.

 McAleese initiated a canonical complaint against Kevin Farrell.
 The complaint was made to the Cardinal's superior – Pope Francis.
 The Nuncio to Ireland Jude Thaddeus Okolo personally collected the complaint from McAleese's home and delivered it to the Vatican.
 According to McAleese, she was advised that there was a process for handling such complaints.
-In November 2019 she said that she had received neither an acknowledgement or reply to her complaint.
+In November 2019 she said that she had received neither an acknowledgement nor a reply to her complaint.